 If you're worried about going to work because of coronavirus

-If you’re worried about having to go to work, there are things your employer should be doing to make sure you’re safe.
+If you can't work from home, there are things your employer should do to make sure you're safe.

 If you decide not to work, there might be ways to keep getting paid.